Digital Compact Cassette: History

-On 5 July 1991, Philips announced that Matsushita had joined forces with them to develop DCC.
+On 5 July 1991, Philips announced that it had joined forces with Matsushita to develop DCC.

 The first DCC recorders were introduced at the CES in Chicago in May 1992 and at the Firato consumer electronics show in Amsterdam in September 1992.
-At that time, not only Philips and Technics (brand of Matsushita) announced DCC recorders but also other brands such as Grundig and Marantz (both related to Philips at the time).
+At that time, not only Philips and Technics (a brand of Matsushita) announced DCC recorders but also other brands such as Grundig and Marantz, which were both related to Philips at the time.
 Around the same time, Sony introduced the MiniDisc.

-More recorders and players were introduced by Philips and other manufacturers in the following years, including some portable players and recorders as well as in-dash DCC/radio combinations for automotive use.
+More recorders and players were introduced by Philips and other manufacturers in the following years, including some portable players and recorders as well as in-dash DCC/radio combinations for use in vehicles.

 At the "HCC-dagen" computer fair in Utrecht, Netherlands, between 24 and 26 November 1995, Philips presented the DCC-175 portable recorder that can be connected to an IBM-compatible PC using the "PC-link" cable.
 This was the only DCC recorder that can be connected to, and controlled by a computer, and it was only ever available in the Netherlands.

-Philips marketed the DCC format mostly in Europe, the United States, and Japan.
-According to the newspaper article that announced the demise of DCC, DCC was more popular than MiniDisc in Europe (especially in the Netherlands).
+Philips marketed the DCC format mostly in Europe, the United States and Japan.
+According to the newspaper article that announced the demise of DCC, DCC was more popular than MiniDisc in Europe, especially in the Netherlands.

 DCC was quietly discontinued in October 1996 after Philips admitted it had failed at achieving any significant market penetration with the format, and unofficially conceded victory to Sony.
-However, the MiniDisc format had not done very well either; the price of both systems had been too high for the younger market, while audiophiles rejected MD and DCC because in their opinion, the lossy compression degraded the audio quality too much.
+However, the MiniDisc format had not done very well either; the price of both systems had been too high for the younger market, while audiophiles rejected MD and DCC because they felt the lossy compression degraded the audio quality too much.